vertyco/gpt-api/README.md

       - stack.env
 ```

+## Building from repo

+The repo's docker-compose file can be used with the `Repository` option in Portainers stack UI which will build the image from source.

+# NOTES
-# If running on a VM

-- Make sure the output of `cat /proc/cpuinfo | grep avx` is showing the AVX flag for your CPU, if running proxmox, make sure to set CPU type to `host` in the VM's hardware settings
+- If running on a VM, make sure the output of `cat /proc/cpuinfo | grep avx` is showing the AVX flag for your CPU, if running proxmox, make sure to set CPU type to `host` in the VM's hardware settings